 - (1) The prospective recipient of federal assistance funds certifies, by submission of this proposal, that neither it nor its principals are presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any federal department or agency. - (2) Where the prospective recipient of federal assistance funds is unable to certify to any of the statements in this certification, such prospective participant shall attach an explanation to this proposal.

-Name and Title of Authorized Representative Signature Date
+Name and Title of Authorized Representative

+rame and the of hamoned representative

+Signature Date

 Instructions for Certification